SevenShepherd/SevenShepherd.github.io/_posts/2024-02-19-fruit-bearing.markdown

 <!-- This one is another instance of legalists taking things out of context.
 Upon first inspection and cherry picking of the verse it would seem like a strong case, but when one looks at the overall message in context we can see that Christ is explaining that  -->

 All works mentioned in the NT should be viewed through the lens of <span style="color:ForestGreen;">&ldquo;*resulting*&rdquo;</span> fruit-bearing, not meritorious works righteousness.
 Since the Bible is very explicit about being justified by faith alone (Eph 2:8-10; Rom.
 3:28).
-This reminds me of Mt 5:17 where the gist of the message is that we need Christ to be the perfect the archetypal law-keeper because we simply cannot, we are [totally depraved](https://sevenshepherd.github.io/total-depravity/) and unable to merit our own salvation (Isaiah 64:6 NLT).
+This reminds me of Mt 5:17 where the gist of the message is that we need Christ to be the perfect archetypal law-keeper because we simply cannot, we are [totally depraved](https://sevenshepherd.github.io/total-depravity/) and unable to merit our own salvation (Isaiah 64:6 NLT).

 > <span style="font-weight:bold;color:OrangeRed">eternal life to those who by perseverance in good works</span> seek glory and honor and immortality &mdash; Romans 2:7 NET